Recumbent Bike

 Recumbent ergometers require some space in your own four walls.
 Unlike in a fitness studio or rehabilitation clinic, the recumbent bike at home may need to be stored away again after the workout.
 In this case, a recumbent ergometer with folding mechanism is exactly the right fitness equipment for your home.
 The CleverFold RC5 recumbent ergometer can be reduced in size after training in just 3 easy steps and can be easily moved like a suitcase with the 360 degree rolling case transport system.
 This way you save 60% of space and your recumbent bike can be stored optimally after the training.

 In short: high-quality recumbent ergometers should have sufficient flywheel mass, a high backrest, a wide seat, pulse measurement and a sufficient selection of training programmes.
-An example of this is our .
+An example of this is our SOLE by HAMMER recumbent bike R92 .

 What is important when training with the recumbent ergometer?